The .NET Runtime

 For more arguments that you can specify when you are deploying, see Deploy using the gcloud tool.

-If you are using the Cloud console, you can select the runtime when you create and deploy a function.
-See the Cloud console quickstart for detailed instructions.
+If you are using the Google Cloud console, you can select the runtime when you create and deploy a function.
+See the Google Cloud console quickstart for detailed instructions.

 The execution environment includes the runtime, the operating system, and a library that invokes your function.

-The .NET runtime uses an execution environment based on Ubuntu 18.04 with .NET Core 3.1.
-See Cloud Functions Execution Environment for more information.
+The .NET runtime uses an execution environment based on Ubuntu.
+See Cloud Functions execution environment for specific versions and additional information.

 The library that invokes your function is the .NET Functions Framework.